-Retired Ambassador Ronald N. Weiser (BBA ’66) and Eileen Weiser (MMus’75) have designated a $1 million gift which will establish the Meta Weiser EXCEL fund in honor of Ron Weiser’s mother.
-The Meta Weiser EXCEL Fund will support EXCEL’s extensive programming, including workshops, guest residencies, and the distribution of $100,000 in project, venture, and internship funding annually.
+The Weiser Family have designated a $1 million gift to establish the Eileen Weiser EXCEL fund.
+The Eileen Weiser EXCEL Fund will support EXCEL’s extensive programming, including workshops, guest residencies, and the distribution of $100,000 in project, venture, and internship funding annually.

 The EXCEL Enterprise Fund is a new funding resource for SMTD students.
 It offers micro grants of up to $1,000 for students to support individual or team projects that have significant professional development and community impact.
 In exceptional cases proposals may be awarded up to $1,500.

 The Performing Arts EXCELerator is an entrepreneurial fellowship program open to all U-M students with early-stage performing arts ventures as individuals or teams.
 There is no limit on team size, however we recommend 2 to 4 members, and encourage interdisciplinary projects involving two or more U-M departments.
 Fellows are chosen by application in the Fall term.
 Those selected receive mentoring and support, will have access to up to $1,000 seed money for their projects during Winter 2018.
 Each team will also have the chance to pitch for up to $4,000 in additional seed money.
 Additionally, teams will be featured on the SMTD EXCEL website and will be considered for additional external engagements with EXCEL partners.

 The School of Music, Theatre & Dance EXCEL Prize recognizes extraordinary excellence in performing arts entrepreneurship, leadership and social impact.
 It is awarded at the annual EXCELebration in April to a University of Michigan student or student team that has established a standout performing arts venture.
 Beyond the cash prize of $10,000, the awardee will receive mentorship by EXCEL staff.